redwanfarooq/preprocessing/README.md

 # Description
 Snakemake pipeline for preprocessing sequencing data
-- Modularised workflow can be modified and/or extended for different sequencing protocolss
+- Modularised workflow can be modified and/or extended for different sequencing protocols
-- To add as a submodule in a bioinformatics project GitHub repository
+- Add as a submodule in a bioinformatics project GitHub repository
 ```
 git submodule add https://github.com/redwanfarooq/preprocessing preprocessing
 ```
-To update submodule to the latest version
+- Update submodule to the latest version
 ```
 git submodule update --remote
 ```